Che Fu

-Che Kuo Eruera Ness MNZM (born 1974), better known by his stage name Che Fu, is a New Zealand hip hop, R&B and reggae artist, songwriter and producer.
+Che Kuo Eruera Ness MNZM (born 1974), better known by his stage name Che Fu (stylised as Ché-Fu), is a New Zealand singer, songwriter and producer.
 A founding member of the band Supergroove, as a solo artist he has gone on to sell thousands of albums both in New Zealand and internationally.
-Che Fu is considered a pioneer of Hip hop and Pasifika music in New Zealand.
+Che Fu is considered a pioneer of hip hop and Pasifika music in New Zealand.

 Early life

 Che Fu was born Che Ness in Auckland.
 His mother, Miriama Rauhihi Ness is of Māori descent and his father Tigilau Ness is Niuean.
 Fu's parents are well-known political activists, notably as members of the Polynesian-rights group, the Polynesian Panthers, and founding members of Rastafarian movement 12 Tribes of Israel.
 Tigilau is a musician and part of the band Unity Pacific as well as his son's band, The Krates.
 The Ness family are Rastafarians.

 Career

 Supergroove (1994–1996)

 While a student at Western Springs College, Fu and a group of friends formed the Low Down Dirty Blues Band, who later became Supergroove.
 Supergroove released their debut album Traction in 1994.
 The album went triple platinum in New Zealand and won five Tuis.
 Before finishing their second album, Backspacer, Fu left Supergroove to pursue a solo career.